 10.4 Search space set switching

-A UE can be provided a group index for a respective search space set by searchSpaceGroupIdList-r16 for PDCCH monitoring on a serving cell indicated by searchSpaceSwitchingGroup-r16.
-If the UE is not provided searchSpaceGroupIdList-r16 for a search space set, or for PDCCH monitoring on a serving cell that is not indicated by searchSpaceSwitchingGroup-r16, the following procedures are not applicable for PDCCH monitoring according to the search space set.
+A UE can be provided a group index for a respective search space set by searchSpaceGroupIdList-r16 for PDCCH monitoring on a serving cell.
+If the UE is not provided searchSpaceGroupIdList-r16 for a search space set, the following procedures are not applicable for PDCCH monitoring according to the search space set.

+When a UE is provided with searchSpaceSwitchingGroupList-r16, indicating one or more groups of serving cells, following procedures apply to the all of serving cells within each group.
+Otherwise, following procedures apply only to a serving cell on which the UE is configured with searchSpaceGroupIdList-r16.

 A UE can be provided, by searchSpaceSwitchingTimer-r16, a timer value.
 The UE decrements the timer value by one after each slot in the active DL BWP of the serving cell where the UE monitors PDCCH for detection of DCI format 2_0.

 If a UE is provided by SearchSpaceSwitchTrigger-r16 a location of a search space set switching field for a serving cell in a DCI format 2_0, as described in Clause 11.1.1, and detects DCI format 2_0 in a slot